yesnomore/LDAP-Library/README.md

 Init of the Library
 -------------
-Here's how to init the library with all the parameters:
+Here's how to init the library with all the parameters and with another simplest constructor with only the needed parameters.
+The optional parameters in this case will be inizialized with the default values.
 ```cs
 ILdapManager ldapManagerObj = new LdapManager(AdminUser,AdminMode,
 			                LdapServer,